tingtron/hiring-engineers/blog/blog.md

 ## Integrating with DogStatsD Using hot-shots

-Thanks to the design insight on the `hot-shots` library, the API is familiar to StatsD and DataDog community.
+Thanks to the design insight on the `hot-shots` library, the API is familiar to StatsD and Datadog community.
 So integration is easy and intuitive.

-We will be using the following DataDog metrics:
+We will be using the following Datadog metrics:
  * counter: request.count
  * counter: error.count
  * timing:  response.time